Ronan-H/digit-classification/README.md

 4. Center digit within image based on Center of Mass

 Doing this produces images that are more or less indistinguishable from digits from the MNIST dataset.

+# Canvas image encoding

+The easiest way to send the canvas data up to the web server is to use *canvas.toDataURL()*, producing a PNG encoded image, sent up as Base64 text.
+I decided to make my own encoding, taking advantage of the fact that the canvas pixels are always either transparent, or black (appearing to the user as white or black).

+The first encoding goes through the image pixel by pixel, counting up how many white/black pixels there are in a row.
+Once the value changes from black to white or white to black, this value is recorded in an array.
+I later found out that this is called a [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding).